 Enter coding bootcamps: an alternative education model that offers a new way to satisfy the tech talent shortage.
 But are coding bootcamps worth it — and does the rapid rise of these fast-track, high-impact courses indicate that employers now view them as a serious alternative to a traditional four-year computer science degree?
 And just how prepared are bootcamp graduates to compete for those highly paid tech jobs after only two or three months of training?

 To find out the answers, Indeed conducted a survey of over 1000 HR managers and technical recruiters at US companies of all sizes.
 Here’s what they told us.

 Are coding bootcamps worth it?
 Employers think bootcamp grads are “just as prepared”

 Just what do employers think about bootcamp graduates?
 It turns out that they hold them in pretty high esteem.

 An impressive 72% of respondents consider bootcamp grads to be just as prepared and just as likely to perform at a high level than computer science grads.
 Some go further: 12% think they are more prepared and more likely to do better.
 By contrast, only 17% have doubts.

 Little wonder, then, that 80% of respondents have actually gone ahead and hired a coding bootcamp graduate for a tech role within their company.
 Meanwhile, satisfaction levels are high: The overwhelming majority (99.8%) say they would do so again.

 With attitudes as favorable as this, it seems undeniable that bootcamps are an idea whose time has come.
-So for job seekers with the skills and interest, coding bootcamp is “worth it.”
+So to answer the question: “Are coding bootcamps worth it?”
+For job seekers with the skills and interest, coding bootcamps are “worth it.”
 But is the message getting through to candidates?